takeachangs/deep-pdf/README.md

 - Use cases and benefits
 - Any potential implementation ideas

-Thank you for contributing to PDF Extractor!
+Thank you for contributing to Deep PDF!